Ramondy/FSND_capstone/README.md

-DONE, TESTED - the list of all Money_pots is accessible to both Fundraisers and Contributors DONE, TESTED - a Fundraiser can get details of all pledges for a Money_pot (get_money_pot_details) DONE, TESTED - a Contributor pledges money to any Money_pot
-- a Contributor can get details of his pledges
+DONE, TESTED - the list of all Money_pots is accessible to both Fundraisers and Contributors DONE, TESTED - a Fundraiser can get details of all pledges for a Money_pot (get_money_pot_details) DONE, TESTED - a Contributor pledges money to any Money_pot DONE, TESTED - a Contributor can get details of his pledges

 ## Auth0 User IDs